taocpp/taopq/doc/Installing.md

     cmake --build .

 The CMake client will download Taopq source files based on the `main` branch, but is highly recommended using a commit to keep the reproducibility.
 Besides that, PostgreSQL (libpq) is a pre-requirement.
-You can extend your CMake to download and build libpq too, or just consume from your system.
+You can extend the `CMakeLists.txt` to download and build libpq too, or just consume from your system.
-When executing the build step, Taopq will be built first, as its target is required by our application, after that, the example will be built too and linked to both libpq and Taopq.
+When executing the build step, Taopq will be built first, as its target is required by our application, after that, the example application will be built and linked to both libpq and Taopq.

 If you want to use `libpq` from your system, there are few ways to install it: